 Snake Survival: How Long Can a Snake Go Without Eating?

-Snakes can survive varying lengths of time without food, depending on factors such as their size, age, and species.
+Snakes can survive varying lengths of time without food, depending on their size, age, and species.
 For example, larger adult snakes have been known to go up to 18-19 months without food.
 However, it’s important to ensure proper husbandry and seek professional advice if a snake refuses food for an extended period.

 how long can a snake go without eating